calkit/example-ssh/README.md

 [GitHub repo](https://github.com/calkit/example-ssh)

-A [Calkit](https://github.com/calkit/calkit) example project that executes a command on a remote server using SSH.
-It copies project files back and forth.
+A [Calkit](https://github.com/calkit/calkit) example project that executes a command on a remote server using SSH, automatically copying project files back and forth.

 Note this will probably fail if run from Windows for a Unix-like host because Git will probably